Magnus Arvedson

 Magnus Karl Olof Arvedson (born 25 November 1971) is a Swedish former professional ice hockey left winger who played 7 seasons in the National Hockey League for the Ottawa Senators and Vancouver Canucks.
 He also competed in the men's tournament at the 2002 Winter Olympics.
-He is currently the head coach of Bofors IK in the Swedish HockeyAllsvenskan.

 Playing career

 A late bloomer, Arvedson didn't become a regular in the Swedish Elite League until 1994 at the age of 23.
 However, over the next few seasons he became a top performer with Färjestads BK, and was selected to represent Sweden at the 1997 World Championships.
 Following a strong performance there in helping his team to a silver medal, Arvedson was selected 119th overall in the 1997 NHL Entry Draft by the Ottawa Senators.

 Arvedson stepped straight into Ottawa's lineup in the 1997–98 season, establishing himself as a top-notch defensive forward and finishing the year with 26 points.
 In 1998–99, he would have the strongest year of his career - promoted to a scoring line, he finished the season with 21 goals and 47 points.
 He also finished as runner up to Jere Lehtinen in voting for the Frank J. Selke Trophy as the NHL's top defensive forward, losing a close vote (Lehtinen had 23 1st-place votes to Arvedson's 19).

 Arvedson continued his strong play over the next two seasons, although he would be hobbled by the injury bug, missing over 30 games both years.
 However, when healthy his offensive numbers continued to improve, as he recorded 32 goals and 61 points in just 98 games between 1999 and 2001.
 However, his production (or lack thereof) in the playoffs was starting to become an issue.
 In 22 career playoff games, he had yet to score a goal and had added a meagre two assists, and took a large portion of the blame for the playoff woes of the Senators, who had been knocked out in the first round three years in a row after excellent regular seasons.